praisej04/praisej04/README.md

-- 👋 Hi, I’m @praisej04
+Hi, I’m Praise :)
-- 👀 I’m interested in Software Engineering
-- 🌱 I’m currently studying Software Systems
-- 😄 Pronouns: She/Her
+Pronouns: She/Her

+I am a second year Software Systems student interested in all things Tech!

 <!---
 praisej04/praisej04 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.